sdpython/sdpython.github.io/doc/onnx-diagnostic/dev/_sources/auto_examples/plot_failing_onnxruntime_evaluator.rst

 We can see it run until it reaches `Cast` and stops.
 The error message is not always obvious to interpret.
-It gets improved everytime from time to time.
+It gets improved every time from time to time.
 This runtime is useful when it fails for a numerical reason.
 It is possible to insert prints in the python code to print more information or debug if needed.